A poset representation for stable contracts in a two-sided market generated by integer choice functions: Active graph and rotations

 \section{Active graph and rotations}

 Throughout this section, we fix a stable g-matching $x\in\Sscr$ different from $\xmax$.
 We are interested in characterizing the set $\Sscr_x$ of stable g-matchings $x'$ that are \emph{close} to $x$ and satisfy $x'\succ_F x$.
 This means that $x$ \emph{immediately precedes} $x'$ in the lattice $(\Sscr,\prec_F)$.
-We shall see that the set $\Sscr_x$ has cardinality $O(|E|)$ and can be found efficiently.
-In order to show this, we construct the so-called \emph{active graph} and then extract in it special cycles called \emph{rotations}.
+We shall show that the set $\Sscr_x$ has cardinality $O(|E|)$ and can be found efficiently.
+To this aim, we construct the so-called \emph{active graph} and then extract in it special cycles called \emph{rotations}.

 We call an edge $e\in E$ \emph{saturated} (by $x$) if $x(e)=b(e)$, and unsaturated otherwise.

 For our purposes some equivalent definitions of ``interesting'' edges will be of use. \begin{lemma} Let $v\in V$, $e\in E_v$, $z\in\Ascr_v$, and $z(e)<b(e)$.
 The following are equivalent: